adnanmuhtadi/milestone-project-4/README.md

-<h1 align="center">Milestone Project 4 - Cloutmafia</h1>
+<h1 align="center">Milestone Project 4 - Clout Mafia</h1>

 [View project here](#)

-This eCommerce site is based on advertising and selling exclusive shoes.
+This eCommerce site is based on advertising and selling exclusive sneakers.
 The target market audience has a unique market for individuals who have a taste in fashion.
 Being able to register/login/log out as well as adding/updating/deleting items from the inventory as well as the shopping basket.
-Giving users the different option of shoes and sizes as well as being able to search for them to select from depending on availability.
+Giving users the different option of sneakers and sizes as well as being able to search for them to select from depending on availability.

 This site would be utilizing Python and Django which was taught from the Code Institute.
 I will also be using various technologies such as HTML5, CSS3, JQuery and Bootstrap.
 This project will be responsive and accessible to different size browsers and devices.